RandolphKahle/doit-notes/aws-vpc-peering.md

 * Instance behave as if they are on the same VPC
 * Peer with other VPC in the same account
 * Peer with other VPC in another account
+* *Not* transitive.
+Peers can only forward to their directly connected VPCs.